Company registration in Turkey

 |Shelf companies available||Yes|

-Since all countries have varying legal and financial requirements, working with an experienced company to help you set up your business is essential.
-The Turkish government has taken steps to reduce the bureaucratic processes that slow down the process and attempted to make the investment environment cheaper and easier.
+Since all countries have varying legal and financial requirements, working with an experienced company to help you set up your business in Turkey is essential.
+The Turkish government has taken steps to reduce the bureaucratic processes that slow down the process of setting up a company in Turkey and attempted to make the investment environment cheaper and easier as well as company registration in Turkey for foreign investors.

-With CompyCo’s assistance, you’ll be able to complete the registration process in just a few days.
+With CompyCo’s assistance, you’ll be able to complete the company registration process in Turkey in just a few days.
 Some of the steps involved in the process are:

 - Submission of the memorandum and Articles of Association with the Central Registration System (known as the Merkezi Sicil Kayıt Sistemi or MERSIS).